structuredprediction/structuredprediction.github.io/1_cfp.md

 All submissions must follow EMNLP 2016 formatting requirements, and they must be in PDF.
 Papers should be less than *8 pages* in length.
 References do not count against this limit.
 The page limit serves as a guideline and will not be strictly enforced.
+We will also accept short papers.
 The official style files are available at
 [EMNLP16 Instructions for Submission](http://www.emnlp2016.net/submissions.html)